Princes Highway West - Bridge Upgrades at Narrawong and Panmure

 Project funding

-The Australian Government has committed $3.81 million towards upgrading the Surrey River Bridge and $2.49 million towards the Mount Emu Creek Bridge as part of a $316.3 million investment into the Princes Highway Corridor.
-Transport Victoria is delivering the bridge upgrades.
+The Australian Government has committed $3.81 million towards upgrading the Surrey River Bridge and $2.49 million towards the Mount Emu Creek Bridge as part of its $322.9 million investment into the Princes Highway Corridor.
+Transport Victoria delivered the bridge upgrades.

 Get in touch